 Revelation 22.
 The final words of the Jesus, the angel, John and the Bride.

-As in the first chapter, the identity of the speaker is not stated.
-“I am coming speedily” indicates it is Jesus himself.
+As in the first chapter, the speaker is not named, but “I am coming soon” tells us who it is.
 The message is urgent and will be repeated two more times.
-The certainty of its happening, symbolised by the reaper with a sharp sickle and, later, by the warrior on a white horse, is stated in plain words: there is no scope for evasion.
+The certainty of his coming, previously symbolised by the reaper with the sharp sickle and the warrior on a white horse, is stated in plain words: there is no scope for evasion.

 ‘Faithful’ and ‘trustworthy’ translate the same word, pistos.
-Combined with ‘true’ it appears twice in relation to Jesus himself (3:14, 19:11) and twice in relation to the words that he speaks and John writes down (21:5 and here).
-The living and the written Word are both trustworthy.
-This needs stressing, because the mind, conditioned as it is to the natural and every-day, finds the content of Revelation difficult to accept.
+Combined with ‘true’, it appears twice in relation to Jesus himself (3:14, 19:11) and twice in relation to the words that he speaks and John writes down (21:5, 22:6).
+The living and the written Word are equally trustworthy.
+This needs stressing, because the mind, conditioned as it is to the natural and every-day, finds the content of Revelation difficult to stomach.
 Will the earth and man’s works on it really be burned up?
 Will demons really torment men for five months?
-Will he really reign in Jerusalem, in his own person?
-The speaker reiterates what John stated at the beginning (1:1-3), except for a declaration that the Lord is not merely the God of the prophets but the God of the spirits of the prophets; that is, he controls their spirits and speaks through them – John included, whose opening words Jesus repeats in his own voice.
-One interpretation would be that it is primarily the prophets who are the servants of Jesus, and they serve him by communicating a prophetic message (19:10).
-Elsewhere he is called ‘the God of the spirits of all flesh’ (Num 16:22), the source of the breath of life that animates every living creature (Job 12:10, 34:14).
+Will the glorified Jesus really reign in Jerusalem, in his own person?
+The speaker reiterates what John stated at the beginning (1:1-3), adding that the prophecy comes from the same God who commanded and controlled the spirits of all the prophets when they prophesied.
+Elsewhere he is called ‘the God of the spirits of all flesh’ (Num 16:22), the source of the life animating every living creature (Job 12:10, 34:14).
+Being prophetic, the message consists precisely of its carefully chosen words, which the reader should take to heart.

-Angels appear in the Apocalypse more than in any other book, giving us an insight into the unseen.
-They perform the Father’s will and they do not sin.
-God could have created a world inhabited only by angels, for sinlessness is not incompatible with free will.
-But he chose to create an earth as well as a heaven, a world inhabited by man, initially just one couple.
-Man did not know who God was, spiritually.
-Satan, having free access to the garden of God, was the first being to transgress, tempted by the opportunity to interpose himself between man and God and direct worship to himself.
-He succumbed to temptation in the very act of tempting a creature who did not know what sin was.
-Sin consisted in not believing and acting in accordance with God’s words.
-Other angels later followed Satan.
+Angels appear in the Apocalypse more than in any other book, giving us insight into the unseen.
+They perform the Father’s will, and do not sin.
+God could have created a world inhabited only by angels, for sinlessness is not incompatible with the freedom to choose evil.
+But instead he created a world alongside heaven, inhabited initially by just one couple, creatures of flesh who would become as numerous as the angels by the innate, autonomous power of procreation.
+Man knew neither good nor evil, and flesh veiled the world of spirit.
+Satan, having free access to the garden, was tempted by the opportunity to interpose himself between God and man and become God himself.
+He became evil in the very act of tempting another to commit evil.

 Initially there was no separation between earth and heaven, and no underworld.
-After man’s transgression, God continued to live on earth, but his sanctuary was now closed off.
-Angels, being his sons, had spiritual bodies made in his likeness, just as human beings had physical bodies.
+After man’s transgression God continued to live on earth; there could be no kings, therefore, claiming divine authority in his absence.
+But his sanctuary was closed off.
+Angels, being his sons, had spiritual bodies bodies in his likeness, just as human beings had physical bodies in his likeness.
 Women conceived children by them, and men became increasingly violent.
 Instead of resisting evil, they succumbed to it.
-There came a point where the earth was corrupt beyond saving, and God destroyed it.
+So there came a point when the earth was corrupt beyond saving, and God withdrew, destroying the planet’s surface by the fragments of other destroyed planets.
 What remained of the first world was subducted into the now molten mantle, which thereby became the underworld.
-Only then did he withdraw to heaven.
-As in the garden, we have to learn obedience by faith.

 They will no longer be male and female (Gal 3:28), because there will be no more reproduction.
-The female will be in the male, one body, just as male and female, both, are in the image of God, and God is ‘he’, not ‘she’.
-We shall be like the firstborn Son himself (I John 3:2f), even in his glory (II Thes 2:14).
-In a sense not envisaged by the Serpent, we shall be like God.
-We shall not know evil because, like the angels (Matt 18:10), we shall know God fully; we will always see his face.
-Meanwhile, in this mortal body we seek to be like him now, doing what is good and abhorring evil, growing up into him who is the head (Eph 4:13-15, 5:1).
+As at the beginning, the female will be in the male, one body, just as male and female, both, are in the image of God (1:13), and God is ‘he’, not ‘she’.
+We shall be like the firstborn Son himself, even in his glory (I John 3:2f, II Thes 2:14).
+In a sense not envisaged by the Serpent, we shall be like God, and cease to know sin.
+Meanwhile, in this mortal body we seek to be like him now, together growing up into him who is the head (Eph 4:13-15).

-The past tense signifies the certainty of fulfilment.
-It is on the new earth that “the righteous will shine like the sun in the kingdom of their father” (Matt 13:43), ‘like the brightness of the firmament’ (Dan 12:3), ‘like the stars’ (Dan 12:3, Gen 15:5).
-In the meantime, Revelation opens up what in the books of Daniel (12:4) and Isaiah (29:11) was kept under seal.
-Until the predestined end, events must take their course (Dan 12:9f).
-Man will continue to be defined by his moral nature.
+It is in heaven that “the righteous will shine like the sun in the kingdom of their father” (Matt 13:43), ‘like the stars’ (Dan 12:3, Gen 15:5).
+The kingdom of the Father is in heaven, where the new earth will be, and comes after the kingdom of the Son (I Cor 15:24).
+In the meantime, Revelation opens up what, in the books of Daniel (12:4) and Isaiah (29:11), was once under seal.
+Until the predestined end, events must take their course (Dan 12:9f), for the darnel will continue to grow alongside the wheat.
+Individuals will continue to be measured by their moral choices, not their intelligence, or creativity, or pleasing appearance.

 Behold, his wages are with him